 * Climbing U.S. output pressures prices

-* Middle East tensions limit price drops
+* Middle East tensions, strong demand limit price drops

 NEW YORK, March 19 (Reuters) - Oil prices slipped on Monday as Wall Street slid more than 1 percent and energy market investors remained wary of growing crude supply, although tensions between Saudi Arabia and Iran gave prices some support.